 The platform's intelligent workflow automates repetitive tasks that sales teams face every day.
 It follows up on leads, sends emails, generates invoices, updates leads, and many more.
 Workflow creation in Freshsales uses an intuitive point-and-click interface with a flat learning curve.
 It also offers many workflow templates saving you time.

-In addition, Freshsales offers many more features, including branded quotes and invoices, sales forecasts and reports, product catalogs, and territory management.
+In addition, Freshsales offers many more features and apps, including branded quotes and invoices, sales forecasts and reports, product catalogs, and territory management.

-Despite being just one among many software in the Freshworks software suite, Freshsales has proved to be an all-purpose tool capable of meeting the CRM needs of small businesses.
+Despite being just one among many software in the Freshworks software suite, Freshsales has proved to be one of the best small business CRM solutions.

-Freshsales has a free plan to get you started.
+Freshsales has a free plan to get your small business started.
 It offers phone, email and chat support even on the free plan.
 The paid plans are also affordable.

 Founded: 2018